CoolNicolas/binary-search-visualizer/README.md

 Input
-The user enters a space separated list of integers and a target number in the Gradio interface.
+- The user enters a space separated list of integers and a target number in the Gradio interface.

-This list of integers would represent different rectangular bars(the width of each bar is constant, but the height of each bar is set from the input).
+- This list of integers would represent different rectangular bars(the width of each bar is constant, but the height of each bar is set from the input).

 Initialization

-The list is validated, converted to integers, and sorted.
+- The list is validated, converted to integers, and sorted.

-The left and right pointers are set.
+- The left and right pointers are set.

-The initial mid index is computed.
+- The initial mid index is computed.

-A starting visualization is generated.
+- A starting visualization is generated.

 Step-by-Step Execution
-Each time the user clicks Next Step:
+- Each time the user clicks Next Step:

-The program compares the middle element with the target.
+- The program compares the middle element with the target.

-If equal, target found.
+- If equal, target found.

-If smaller,  search moves right.
+- If smaller,  search moves right.

-If larger,  search moves left.
+- If larger,  search moves left.

-The mid index is recomputed.
+- The mid index is recomputed.

-The visual representation is updated accordingly.

 Output
 The GUI displays:

-The bar chart
+- The bar chart

-Color coded search progress
+- Color coded search progress

-Pointer labels (L, M, R)
+- Pointer labels (L, M, R)

-Explanation text describing what happened in that step
+- Explanation text describing what happened in that step

-A reset button allows the user to restart with new input at any time.
+- A reset button allows the user to restart with new input at any time.